Samuel12209/Knockoff-MC/README.md

 # Knockoff - mc| Status: Functional
-Ursina Game first game
+Game made using ursina game engine
-First game using Ursina
 # setup
-Currently only requirement is to run the script with the required packages
+Currently only requirement to run the script is to just download the package ```pip install ursina```
 # Description
-Attempt to re create minecraft
+Using the ursina package to make a minecraft basic recreation